My Neighbor Yokai: Anime

 An anime adaptation was announced on the fourth volume of the manga on April 7, 2022.
 It was later confirmed to be a television series produced by Liden Films and directed by Aimi Yamauchi, with scripts written by Tomoko Konparu, characters designed by Shigemitsu Abe, and music composed by Avex Music Creative and Blue Bird's Nest.
-The series aired from April 7 to June 30, 2024, on the Animazing!!! programming block on all ANN affiliates, including ABC and TV Asahi.
+The series aired from April 7 to June 30, 2024, on the Animazing!!! programming block on all ANN affiliates, including ABC TV and TV Asahi.
 (Note: ABC and TV Asahi listed the series premiere on April 6, 2024, at 26:00, which is effectively April 7 at 2:00 a.m.
 JST.)
 The opening theme song is "Obake Himawari" (お化けひまわり, "Ghost Sunflower"), performed by Pii, while the ending theme song is "Iro no Naka" (イロノナカ), performed by Aoi Kubo.
-Crunchyroll licensed the series.
+Crunchyroll licensed the series under the original title Tonari no Yōkai-san.